MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 \</source\>

+>[!NOTE]
-Please note: if ‘Run this management agent in a separate process’ enabled then `dllhost.exe.config` should be used instead of `miiserver.exe.config`.
+>If ‘Run this management agent in a separate process’ is enabled, then `dllhost.exe.config` should be used instead of `miiserver.exe.config`.

 **Access token expired error**